udayvir-singh/tangerine.nvim/README.md

 <!-- doc=:FnlBuffer -->
 #### :[range]FnlBuffer

-Evaluates all lines or [range] in current fennel buffer
+Evaluates all lines or [range] in current fennel buffer.

 > mapped to `gE` by default.